Weight: History

 Discussion of the concepts of heaviness (weight) and lightness (levity) date back to the ancient Greek philosophers.
 These were typically viewed as inherent properties of objects.
 Plato described weight as the natural tendency of objects to seek their kin.
 To Aristotle, weight and levity represented the tendency to restore the natural order of the basic elements: air, earth, fire and water.
 He ascribed absolute weight to earth and absolute levity to fire.
 Archimedes saw weight as a quality opposed to buoyancy, with the conflict between the two determining if an object sinks or floats.
 The first operational definition of weight was given by Euclid, who defined weight as: "the heaviness or lightness of one thing, compared to another, as measured by a balance."
 Operational balances (rather than definitions) had, however, been around much longer.

 According to Aristotle, weight was the direct cause of the falling motion of an object, the speed of the falling object was supposed to be directly proportionate to the weight of the object.
 As medieval scholars discovered that in practice the speed of a falling object increased with time, this prompted a change to the concept of weight to maintain this cause-effect relationship.
 Weight was split into a "still weight" or pondus, which remained constant, and the actual gravity or gravitas, which changed as the object fell.
 The concept of gravitas was eventually replaced by Jean Buridan's impetus, a precursor to momentum.

 The rise of the Copernican view of the world led to the resurgence of the Platonic idea that like objects attract but in the context of heavenly bodies.
 In the 17th century, Galileo made significant advances in the concept of weight.
 He proposed a way to measure the difference between the weight of a moving object and an object at rest.
-Ultimately, he concluded weight was proportionate to the amount of matter of an object, not the speed of motion as supposed by the Aristotelean view of physics.
+Ultimately, he concluded weight was proportionate to the amount of matter of an object, not the speed of motion as supposed by the Aristotelian view of physics.